JHThibault/CoffeeBot/README.md

 1. Download the code
 2. Open coffee.ino in the Arduino editor.
-2. Change the WI-FI settings.
+3. Change the WI-FI settings.
+4. Set AdafruitIO Key and username
+5. add "Coffee_feed" to AdafruitIO
-3. Flash
+6. Flash
-4. Enjoy a nice hot cup of joe
+7. Enjoy a nice hot cup of joe

 ##Articles about the Wemos switch